tesserae/apitess/mkdocs-site/docs/endpoints/texts-objid.md

 The `/texts/<object_id>/` endpoint interacts with a specific literary work in Tesserae's database.

-Note that `<object_id>` is a placeholder to be replaced by an identifier refering to a specific text.
+Note that `<object_id>` is a placeholder to be replaced by an identifier refering to a specific text (i.e., literary work).
 Throughout the rest of this page, `<object_id>` will continue to serve as a placeholder for a text's identifier.

 ## GET